-- 5.2.1 Representatives from GISC Beijing and GISC Tokyo briefed the Sub-Group on the status of their centres.
-The Sub-Group appreciated that the two centres came into operation after designation at the Sixteenth World Meteorological Congress.
-It noted that GISC Tokyo is experimenting on new technologies in conjunction with the discovery access and retrieval (DAR) part of WIS, to best exploit the characteristics of Internet to implement practical services.
-It expressed expectation that the new framework of WIS should strengthen the RA II Members' capability of data management. - 5.2.2 The Sub-Group recognized the needs of some Members to enhance capability in metadata management and invited all WIS centres to consider sharing their expertise, and software tools for metadata editing with other Members harnessing the existing framework of the CBS Software Registry. - 5.2.3 Mr Pangasa, RTH New Delhi, reported its implementation of modernization plan, under which following systems are installed to enhance GTS activities and forecasting services: a new RTH, Central Information and Processing System (CIPS), Public Weather System (PWS), Synergie (forecasting work stations) and climate system, and all are integrated to benefit users.
-He also reported that RTH New Delhi is making process in its WIS implementation plan and he felt optimistic about completing its implementation by the end of 2012.
-Major improvements include: 1) RMDCN link has been upgraded to 2 Mbps and 2) the National Knowledge Network has been implemented with 1 Gbps connectivity data transfer in close user group as well as internet services.
-The National Knowledge Network has been introduced at RTH New Delhi providing 1 Gbps connectivity for close user group, internet and telepresence services offered through this service.

-- 5.2.4 Dr Sunghoi Huh (Republic of Korea) presented the progress of GISC Seoul implementation and KMA's future plan for WIS.
-He mentioned that since KMA joined the OpenWIS Development Group in May 2010 along with Météo France (MF), UK Met Office (UKMO), and Bureau of Meteorology (BoM), Australia, it had been developing the harness system through an internal project, which will be inter-operable with OpenWIS for GISC Seoul.
-He also reported that UZHYDROMET(Republic of Uzbekistan) experts visited KMA in September 2011, and both sides had agreed to collaborate in implementing the WIS.
-With regard to GISC Seoul implementation, KMA has the following timeline: 1) Complete OpenWIS Project (by December 2011); 2) GISC Seoul Implementation & Verification (by Feburary 2012); 3) On-site audit by CBS ET-GDDP (March April 2012); and 4) Pre-operation of GISC Seoul and internal DCPC (from June 2012). - 5.2.5 Mr Pan (Hong Kong, China) suggested that it would be beneficial to the users, in particular, WMO Members that GISCs could provide registered users with some kind of notification message about the availability of new products/services as well as the termination of existing products/services, i.e., similar to the existing practice of METNO messages.
+- 5.2.1 Representatives from GISC Beijing and GISC Tokyo briefed the subgroup on the status of their centre.
+The subgroup appreciated that the two centres came into operation after designation at the Sixteenth World Meteorological Congress.
+It note that GISC Tokyo is experimenting on new technologies in conjunction with the discovery access and retrieval (DAR) part of WIS, to best exploit the characteristics of Internet to implement practical services.
+It expressed expectation that the new framework of WIS should strengthen the RA II Member's capability of data management. - 5.2.2 The subgroup recognized the needs of some members to enhance capability in metadata management, and invited all WIS centres to consider sharing their expertise, and software tools for metadata editing with other members harnessing the existing framework of CBS Software Registry. - 5.2.3 Mr. Pangasa, RTH New Delhi, reported its implementation of modernization plan, under which following systems are installed to enhance GTS activities and forecasting services: a new RTH, Central Information and Processing System (CIPS), Public Weather System (PWS), Synergie (forecasting work stations) and climate system, and all are integrated to benefit users.
+He also reported that RTH New Delhi is making process in its WIS implementation plan and he feels optimistic about completing its implementation by the end of 2012.
+Major improvements include: 1) RMDCN link has been upgraded to 2 Mbps and 2) National Knowledge Network has been implemented with 1 Gbps connectivity data transfer in close user group as well as internet services.
+National knowledge network has been introduced at RTH New Delhi providing 1Gbps connectivity for close user group, internet and telepresence services offered through this service. - 5.2.4 Dr Sunghoi Huh (Republic of Korea) presented the progress of GISC Seoul implementation and KMA's future plan for WIS.
+He mentioned that since KMA joined the OpenWIS Development Group in May 2010 along with MF(Meteo France), UKMO(UK Met Office), and BOM(Bureau of Meteorology, Australia), it had been developing the harness system through an internal project, which will be interoperable with OpenWIS for GISC Seoul.
+He also reported that UZHYDROMET(Republic of Uzbekistan) experts visited KMA in Sept.
+2011, and both sides had agreed to collaborate in implementing the WIS.
+With regard to GISC Seoul implementation, KMA has the following timeline: 1) Complete OpenWIS Project (by Dec.
+2011); 2) GISC Seoul Implementation & Verification (by Feb.
+2012); 3) On-site audit by CBS ET-GDDP (March ~ April 2012); 4) Pre-operation of GISC Seoul and internal DCPC(from June 2012). - 5.2.5 Mr Pan (Hong Kong, China) suggested that it would be beneficial to the users, in particular, WMO members that GISCs could provide registered users with some kind of notification message about the availability of new products/services as well as the termination of existing products/services, i.e. similar to the existing practice of METNO messages.
 He also suggested that in the future, it is worth considering that NMHSs could upload their weather information directly to the responsible GISCs (rather than to GTS MSSs) at the aim to make their weather information available to users with minimal latency.